TideIllustrated - Report: Alabama targeting Notre Dame's Tommy Rees for OC role

 Report: Alabama targeting Notre Dame's Tommy Rees for OC role

 Alabama has a new top target for its opening at offensive coordinator.
-According to a report from ESPN’s Crhis Low, the Crimson Tide is targeting Notre Dame offensive coordinator Tommy Rees for the position.
+According to a report from ESPN’s Chris Low on Thursday, the Crimson Tide is targeting Notre Dame offensive coordinator Tommy Rees for the position.
+Rees is expected to visit Alabama later Thursday to discuss the opening.

 Rees, 30, has served as Notre Dame’s offensive coordinator the last three seasons.
 Before that, he served as a quarterbacks coach for the Irish from 2017-19.